ArthurGareginyan/anarcho-notepad/readme.txt

 			 * Text of theme author copyright updated.
 			 * The "Disable copyright of the author..." option in customizer removed.
 			 * Minor additions and fixes.
+   2.31   (2017.01.26) - * The copyright date updated.
+			 * Author's copyright text in the footer updated.
+			 * All code better formatted.
+			 * All CSS code improved.
+			 * Better cross browser compatibility.
+			 * Better RTL compatibility.
+			 * The 'screenshot.png' file updated.
+			 * Some images better optimized for web purposes.
+			 * The 'Font Awesome' iconic font updated to version 4.7.
+			 * Theme page improved.
+			 * Some functions moved from the theme_info.php file to the functions.php file.
+			 * The 'theme_info.css' file moved to 'inc' catalog.
+			 * The 'admin.css' file moved to 'inc' catalog.
+			 * Added a function for upgrading the DB settings.
+			 * The 'anarcho_ribbons' function renamed to 'anarcho_date_tag'.
+			 * Added a default values to every use of 'get_theme_mods'.
+			 * The 'Scroll to Top' button updated.
+The 'anarcho_top_button' function renamed to 'anarcho_scroll_to_top'.
+			   The 'disable_top_button' option renamed to 'disable_scroll_to_top'.
+The 'back-top' class changed to ID 'scroll-to-top'.
+			   The 'smoothscroll.js' file updated to version 1.2.
+			 * The customizer options better sorted and improved.
+			 * The 'theme-customizer.js' file updated to version 1.2.
+			 * Link to the default font ('Permanent Marker') for website title added to the 'head' section.
+			 * Added the default text of the 'What is this place' widget into sidebar.
+			 * Added the default text of copyright below a posts.
+			 * Grammar mistake in the "You're currently reading" fixed.
+			 * Added default values of the font for Title and Tagline.
+			 * Added default text of the copyright in footer.
+			 * Font size of sidebar widgets title changed to 18 pixels.
+			 * Comment icon in the meta section changed from the fa-comment to the fa-commenting (Font-Awesome).
+			 * The 'follow.png' image optimized.
+Position of the RSS follow icon fixed.
+			 * Code in the footer.php file restructured.
+			 * Position of the widgets in footer optimized.
+			 * Added an admin notice about the premium versions of this theme.

 == Contact & Issues for Anarcho Notepad ==